Delirium

 • Avoid procedures and medication rounds during sleep if possible

-• Minimize noise during sleep periods
+• Minimise noise during sleep periods

 Treat any underlying causes